Hackers use tools to create TCP packets with unusual, weird flag combinations, known as Invalid Packets, capable of causing significant harm.

 The PREROUTING Chain

-There is one more thing we can do to enhance the way UFW blocks INVALID packets, which is using the PREROUTING chain instead of the INPUT chain.
+There is one more thing we can do to enhance the way UFW blocks invalid packets, which is using the PREROUTING chain instead of the INPUT chain.

-By leaving everything as is now, INVALID packets will travel through the entire INPUT chain until they reach our rules and get blocked.
+By leaving everything as is now, invalid packets will travel through the entire INPUT chain until they reach our rules and get blocked.

 Since the filter table doesn't have the PREROUTING chain, we need to use the PREROUTING chain of the mangle table instead.